Israel and Lebanon's Hezbollah agree to a ceasefire to end nearly 14 months of fighting

 “After reviewing the agreement signed by the enemy government, we will see if there is a match between what we stated and what was agreed upon by the Lebanese officials,” Mahmoud Qamati, deputy chair of Hezbollah’s political council, told the Al Jazeera news network.

-“We want an end to the aggression, of course, but not at the expense of the sovereignty of the state.” of Lebanon, he said.
+“We want an end to the aggression, of course, but not at the expense of the sovereignty of the state," he said, referring to Israel's demand for freedom of action.
 “Any violation of sovereignty is refused.”

 Warplanes bombard Beirut and its southern suburbs

-Even as Israeli, U.S, Lebanese and international officials have expressed growing optimism over a ceasefire, Israel has continued its campaign in Lebanon, which it says aims to cripple Hezbollah’s military capabilities.
+Even as ceasefire efforts gained momentum in recent days, Israel continued to strike what it says are Hezbollah targets across Lebanon as the militants fired rockets, missiles and drones across the border.

-An Israeli strike on Tuesday leveled a residential building in the central Beirut district of Basta — the second time in recent days warplanes have hit the crowded area near the city’s downtown.
+An Israeli strike on Tuesday leveled a residential building in central Beirut — the second time in recent days warplanes have hit the crowded area near the city’s downtown.
 At least seven people were killed and 37 wounded, according to Lebanon's Health Ministry.
 Strikes on Beirut's southern suburbs killed at least one person and wounded 13, it said.

 Three people were killed in a separate strike in Beirut and three in a strike on a Palestinian refugee camp in southern Lebanon.
 Lebanese state media said another 10 people were killed in the eastern Baalbek province.
 Israel says it targets Hezbollah fighters and their infrastructure.